longlonglin/MgcCT/README.md

 # Environment Setup

-Our algorithms are implemented in Python 3.7.3  and  all experiments are conducted on a Linux server with one Intel(R) Xeon(R) Silver 4210 2.20GHz CPU and 1 TB RAM.
+	The proposed algorithms are implemented in Python 3.10.12.
+All experiments and performance evaluations reported in this paper are conducted on a high-memory Linux server equipped with a single Intel Xeon Silver 4210 processor (2.20GHz) and 1 TB of RAM.

-Ps: Our code can also run on a desktop with Apple M1 and 8GB RAM running macOS Monterey 12.3  (and Inter(R) Core(TM) i7-10700@2.90GHZ and 16 GB RAM running Windows 10).
-But we recommend you run it on a server because the server has enough memory to handle large datasets and run faster.
+	For development and testing purposes, our codebase maintains cross-platform compatibility.
+It has been verified to run on consumer-grade hardware, including an Apple M1 system with 8GB of RAM running macOS Monterey 12.3, as well as an Intel Core i7-10700 system with 16GB of RAM running Windows 10.

+	However, for processing large-scale datasets and achieving optimal performance, we strongly recommend utilizing a server-grade environment.
+The primary server configuration used in our experiments provides the necessary computational resources—particularly the ample memory capacity—to ensure efficient execution and stability.